 We found 6 gastroenterologists near Tifton, GA.

-Dr. Joshua Zara is a specialist in adult gastroenterology.
-Patient reviews placed him at an average of 5.0 stars out of 5.
-Dr. Zara is an in-network provider for Medicaid and Medicare insurance.
-He is a graduate of Albert Einstein College of Medicine of Yeshiva University.
-His training includes a residency program at Jackson Memorial Medical Center.
-Dr. Zara speaks Spanish.
+Dr. Joshua Zara specializes in adult gastroenterology.
+Dr. Zara's average rating from his patients is 5.0 stars out of 5.
+He accepts the following insurance: Medicaid and Medicare.
+He studied medicine at Albert Einstein College of Medicine of Yeshiva University.
+His residency was performed at Jackson Memorial Medical Center.
+Dr. Zara is conversant in Spanish.

 Clinical interests: INTERNAL MEDICINE

-Dr. Matthew Pantsari's specialty is adult gastroenterology.
-Dr. Pantsari studied medicine at Medical University of South Carolina College of Medicine.
-He is an in-network provider for Medicare insurance.
+Dr. Matthew Pantsari specializes in adult gastroenterology.
+Dr. Pantsari attended medical school at Medical University of South Carolina College of Medicine.
+He is in-network for Medicare insurance.

-Dr. Don Roberts is an adult gastroenterology specialist in Tifton, GA.
-He is a graduate of Georgia Regents University, Medical College of Georgia.
-Clinical interests for Dr. Roberts include gastrointestinal problems (stomach & intestines).
+Dr. Don Roberts practices adult gastroenterology.
+Areas of expertise for Dr. Roberts include gastrointestinal problems (stomach & intestines).
 He is in-network for Medicare insurance.
+Dr. Roberts graduated from Georgia Regents University, Medical College of Georgia.

 Clinical interests: Gastroenterology

-Dr. George Yared practices adult gastroenterology in Tifton, GA.
+Dr. George Yared's area of specialization is adult gastroenterology.
+Patient reviews placed him at an average of 3.5 stars out of 5.
+He takes Medicare insurance.
 Before performing his residency at a hospital affiliated with Wayne State University, Dr. Yared attended American University of Beirut Faculty of Medicine for medical school.
-The average patient rating for Dr. Yared is 3.5 stars out of 5.
-He is in-network for Medicare insurance.

 - ulcerative colitis (a condition where inflammation and sores affect the lower intestine)